We are looking for an individual who will join Pilot Light during this exciting time in our growth.

 Pilot Light’s teacher-led model is game-changing: through our approach, Pre-K–12th teachers are provided with the support and resources needed to integrate food education into the core curriculum to engage students in classroom learning while also teaching them about food and its importance in their lives.

-We currently have three major initiatives designed to define and grow the field of classroom-based food education: The Food Education Standards, The Food Education Fellowship (the “Fellowship”), and the Food Education Center (the “Center”).
+Pilot Light has three major initiatives designed to define and grow the field of classroom-based food education: The Food Education Standards, The Food Education Fellowship (the “Fellowship”), and the Food Education Center (the “Center”).

-In 2018, Pilot Light convened prominent stakeholders in the fields of food and education to create and publish the first national Food Education Standards, which provide a holistic definition of “food education” and are designed to serve as a framework to support K-12 teachers with lesson development.
+Food Education Standards: In 2018, Pilot Light convened prominent stakeholders in the fields of food and education to create and publish the first national Food Education Standards, which provide a holistic definition of “food education” and are designed to serve as a framework to support K-12 teachers with lesson development.

 This individual will be primarily responsible for developing and maintaining key stakeholder relationships, including those with schools, districts, and policymakers, to support the wider implementation of Pilot Light programs.
 This individual will also lead the growth of Pilot Light’s Food Education Center and inform its strategic direction and growth through partnership discussions.